 Solvent Extraction– Useful for the separations of additives but cannot always separate multiple types of surfactants or other additives.

 (LC/MS) Liquid Chromatography/Mass Spectrometry– Used to identify surfactants as they typically have a higher molecular weight.
 Once separations are performed using LC their spectra are analyzed using MS.

 (HPLC) High Performance Liquid Chromatography– Useful when paired with an LC/MS in order to take the identified ingredients and quantify them.

 Paint and coating deformulation can be a rather difficult task to perform, but there are many very beneficial details to the data provided by this type of analysis.
 In order to get a true deformulation that identifies, quantifies, and characterizes the ingredients within a formulation and is detailed enough to perform a valid reformulation it requires the use of multiple instruments and analytical techniques.

 When done by a skilled chemist with a background in analytical science and product reverse engineering an original formulation can be broken down, studied, and reproduced maintaining its original physical properties.

-For More Information or a Free Consultation Call (800) 930-5450 Today.
-For a Fast & Free cost proposal Please Request a Coating Deformulation Services Quote.
+For More Information or a Consultation, Call (800) 930-5450 Today.
+Request a Coating Deformulation Services Quote.